Fact file - 2014 entry

 You will study modules that explore the concepts behind the active and passive systems used to provide healthy, comfortable conditions for building occupants.
 The design studio serves as a forum to explore the application of these ideas and material covered in structures, construction and architectural history.

 Studio projects offered in the third year seek to extend your ability to tackle briefs for more complex building types.
 These are linked to environmental systems modules that provide material to inform this work.
 Independent research skills are nurtured through completion of a dissertation that allows you to develop a specialism in a relevant area of your own choice.

 The final year introduces advanced environmental design techniques, that facilitate a holistic approach to design.
 The year culminates in the completion of a major studio project where you are expected to bring all of your skills to bear in response to a brief for the design of a complex building.

-A levels: AAA, maths and physics/chemistry/biology or other approved science at A level; art/design technology at A level (exceptional candidates without art/design may be required to submit a portfolio); English, maths, art/design/physics or double science at GCSE
+A levels: AAA, maths and physics/chemistry/biology or other approved science at A level; art/design technology at A level (a portfolio will be required); English, maths, art/design/physics or double science at GCSE

 English language requirements

 IELTS: 6.5 (no less than 6.0 in any element)